computationalprivacy/unmask/README.md

 # Concerns about using a digital mask to safeguard patient privacy

-In this repo, we provide the code used in the paper "Concerns about using a Digital Mask to safeguard patient privacy".
+In this repo, we provide the code used in the paper ["Concerns about using a Digital Mask to safeguard patient privacy"](https://www.nature.com/articles/s41591-023-02439-9) as published in Nature Medicine in July 2023.
-The paper can be found here: XXX.

 Specifcally, we reproduce the setup used by [Yang et al.](https://www.nature.com/articles/s41591-022-01966-1) used to evaluate the privacy preservation of the proposed
 Digital Mask as closely as possible.
 For this we need three steps: